treeverse/lakeFS/docs/integrations/python.md

 Now that you have a client object, you can use it to interact with the API.

-To shorten the code example, let's create a helper function that will iterate over all paginated API's results:
+To shorten the code example, let's create a helper function that will iterate over all results of a paginated API:

 ```python
 def pagination_helper(page_fetcher, **kwargs):